David Bowie (1969 album): Critical reception

-Upon release, the album received primarily mixed reviews from music critics.
-Valentine gave the album a positive review, describing it as "rather doomy and un-nerving, but Bowie's point comes across like a latter-day Dylan.
+David Bowie received mixed reviews from music critics on release.
+Penny Valentine of Disc & Music Echo was positive, describing the album as "rather doomy and un-nerving, but Bowie's point comes across like a latter-day Dylan.
 It is an album a lot of people are going to expect a lot from.
 I don't think they'll be disappointed."
 A reviewer for Music Now! offered similar praise, calling it "[d]eep, thoughtful, probing, exposing, gouging at your innards" and concluded: "This is more than a record.
 It is an experience.
 An expression of life as others see it.
 The lyrics are full of the grandeur of yesterday, the immediacy of today and the futility of tomorrow.
 This is well worth your attention."
-Nancy Erlich of The New York Times, in a review published over a year after its release, praised the album, calling it, "a complete, coherent and brilliant vision".
+Nancy Erlich of The New York Times, in a review published over a year after its release, offered praise, calling it, "a complete, coherent and brilliant vision".

 Other reviewers offered more mixed sentiments.
 A writer for Music Business Weekly found that "Bowie seems to be a little unsure of the direction he is going in", criticising the various musical styles found throughout, ultimately describing the record as "over-ambitious".
 A reviewer for Zygote praised "Space Oddity" and "Memory of a Free Festival", but felt the album as a whole lacks cohesiveness and is "very awkward to the ear".
 The reviewer concluded that "Bowie is erratic.
 When he succeeds, he's excellent; when fails, he's laborious."
 The Village Voice critic Robert Christgau considered this album and The Man Who Sold the World to be "overwrought excursions".